gegis/taboo.cms/README.md

 ## Description
 A node.js and React Content Management System.

-React CMS, Classic CMS, Headless CMS
+React CMS, Classic CMS, Headless CMS in one.

 ## How To Install
 Create your project folder, go inside the folder and run